 Ingredients

-- 2–3 cups peeled and diced golden and striped beets
+- 2–3 cups peeled and diced beets

 - 2 cups filtered water